-Although the huge elements allow easier reading at great depths (or just in an IMAX theater), they don’t really fit with styling of the Arabic numerals on the bezel (while definitely bold, the numerals still look more refined and graphic than the hour markers and hands with their all their rounded corners).
+Although the huge elements allow easier reading at great depths (or just in an IMAX theater), they don’t fit with the styling of the Arabic numerals on the bezel (while definitely bold, the numerals still look more refined and contrast than the hour markers and hands with their all their rounded corners).
 Well, at least the watch has its own face: you will never mistake it for a Rolex or Omega.

 There is still no info regarding the timekeeper’s price and I have a strong suspicion that it won’t be released before the upcoming Baselworld 2014 trade show.